mabbasiazad/portfolio/content/papers/paper2/index.md

 summary: "Preclinical pain testing traditionally utilizes techniques—such as stimulating by hand and measuring responses by eye—that limit reproducibility.
-We describe a device for consistent stimulation and withdrawal measurement with millisecond precision.
-Testing can be fully automated, increasing standardization and throughput while objectively quantifying non-evoked behaviors."
+Testing can be fully automated, increasing standardization and throughput."
 cover:
     image: ""
     alt: ""